 Here is why learning the Japanese language by exploring one of the four big islands of the Japanese archipelago can be crucial:

-Thanks to Japanese online courses, you will know that the Japanese language has five vowels (i, e, a, o, ɯ) and many onomatopoeia!
+If you take Japanese lessons online, you will know that the Japanese language has five vowels (i, e, a, o, ɯ) and many onomatopoeia!

 Sapporo, Sendai, Tokyo, Yokohama, Nagoya, Kyoto, Osaka, Kobe, Hiroshima, Fukuoka, Kawasaki, and Saitama, are all major cities in Japan with populations of over 1 million each.

-Cultural visits in anyone of these cities will also help you learn Japanese, but to fully understand them you should take Japanese classes beforehand in order to understand more about the Japanese culture.
+Cultural visits in anyone of these cities will also help you learn Japanese, but to fully understand them you should take Japanese classes London or where you live beforehand in order to understand more about the Japanese culture.

 But you don't need to be fluent before you arrive.
 In fact you can learn more whilst you are there.